 Counting all of your items will give you a good perspective of the amount of clothing you have.

-Then you can pick a goal number that’s lower than the current one.
+Then you can pick a goal number lower than the current one.

-The number will be specific to you, your lifestyle, preferences, and laundry routine.
+The number will be specific to your lifestyle, preferences, and laundry routine.

 While setting a limit isn’t a must, it will help you be more ruthless when decluttering and motivate you to try to reach your goal.

-For example, I counted all of my clothes (including shoes, jackets, swimsuits, pajamas, and bras), and I ended up with about 85 items.
+For example, I counted all my clothes (including shoes, jackets, swimsuits, pajamas, and bras) and ended up with about 85 items.

-Then, I decided that my goal number will be half of this, so around 40 – 43 items.
+Then, I decided that my goal number would be half of this, around 40 – 43 items.

 2. Take everything out of your wardrobe

-Spread all the clothes to your bed or a couch.
+Spread all the clothes on your bed or a couch.
 Take everything – forgotten clothes from suitcases, boxes, or bags.